Paula Maddison (Reg. BACP)

 Photos & videos

-My fee is £42 for a 50 minute session, with a 50% reduction for the initial session.
+My fee is £45 for a 50 minute session.
 Sessions are weekly, and usually on the same day and at the same time each week, although if this does not work for you then we can discuss other patterns of meeting.

 Whatever it is that is worrying you, exploring your feelings and thoughts in a confidential place, with someone who is there to support you can be very helpful.
 Do consider getting in touch so that we talk about how we might work together to help you make the changes in your life that are right for you.